Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 Turbo VPN prices and subscriptions

-Turbo VPN only has two options: a free plan and premium plan from $3.33-$11.99/mo.
+Turbo VPN only has two options: a free plan and premium plans from $2.96-$11.99/mo.
 The free plan is a budget option for anyone looking to save money on a VPN, while the paid plan has more features like an ISP throttling detector and private DNS.

 There are several subscription lengths available with the paid plan.
-You can pay monthly, but there are also six-month, one-year, and two-year plans.
+You can pay monthly, but there are one-year and two-year plans.
 Each payment tier is the same in regard to features.
 The only change is the subscription length.

 The two-year plan is the most economical option if you break it down by monthly expense.
 If you aren’t sure you want to commit to two years, you can try Turbo VPN free for 30 days and get a refund if you aren’t happy with it.